 More pieces were modeled in November such as the AD cup and saucer, various small bowls, two nappies, and a baker.
 On December 2, 1933, Rhead notes: Made line drawings for patent office "Craftsman" trademark.
 With the shapes, treatments, and markings in place, production on the new line was ready to begin.

 On January 3, 1934, the first Craftsman pieces came out of the kilns.
-Rhead commented on the wares: For the next few weeks, there was more trouble with the color and detail of the stonger decals sauce as Mauvette, but apparently the patterns must have improved since the Craftsman treatments were soon picked up by retailers.
+Rhead commented on the wares: For the next few weeks, there was more trouble with the color and detail of the stronger decals sauce as Mauvette, but apparently the patterns must have improved since the Craftsman treatments were soon picked up by retailers.

 The more expensive treatments, such as those listed above, had a special decal backstamp with the pattern name.
 Cheaper sets were marked with a generic gold Craftsman marking.
 Some pieces are found with a general HLC backstamp indicating all Craftsman marks were eventually abandoned.